alejandromedina1/alejandromedina1/README.md

 <h2 align="left">Hi 👋!
-My name is Alejandro and I'm a Frontend Developer, from Cali, Colombia. </h2>
+My name is Alejandro and I'm a Frontend Developer, from Cali, Co. </h2>

 ###